Russia-EU gas flows via Nord Stream, Ukraine remain steady | Headlines

 - United Kingdom

 Russia cut flows on the pipeline to just 20% of its capacity on July 27 citing maintenance work.
-Nominations for Russian gas flows into Slovakia from Ukraine via the Velke Kapusany border point were at around 36.7 million cubic meters (mcm) per day, little changed from the previous day, data from the Ukrainian system operator showed.
+Nominations for Russian gas flows into Slovakia from Ukraine via the Velke Kapusany border point were at around 36.7 million cubic metres (mcm) per day, compared with 36.8 mcm the previous day, data from the Ukrainian system operator showed.

-Russian gas producer Gazprom said its supply of gas to Europe through Ukraine via the Sudzha entry point was seen at 42.1 mcm versus 42.2 mcm on Wednesday.
-Eastbound gas flows via the Yamal-Europe pipeline to Poland from Germany were down slightly, data from pipeline operator Cascade showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)